lowkaihon/data-analyst-agent-V2/README.md

 - Optionally provide context about your data in the textarea
 - Upload a CSV file (≤20MB, ≤200 columns)
 - The system creates a Postgres table and infers column types
+- **Privacy Note**: Your data is automatically deleted after 24 hours

 ### 2. Analyze with AI
 - Ask questions in natural language